Updated: Public health management of cases and contacts associated with COVID-19

 Is the home or co-living setting suitable for isolation?

-The PHA should determine if the home or co-living setting is suitable for isolation of the case.
-Cases may live in conditions where they lack available space to provide a dedicated room and private washroom for the case, such as an overcrowded house, student residence where the case has a roommate, or a homeless shelter.
+The PHA can determine if the home or co-living setting is suitable for isolation of the case.
+Cases may live in settings where they lack available space to provide a dedicated room and private washroom for the case, such as an overcrowded house, student residence where the case has a roommate, or a homeless shelter.
 Housing conditions should also be assessed, including access to potable, running water, and the state of repair of the home.
 Safety of the setting should also be assessed in terms of the potential occurrence of gender-based or family violence or other abuse.

 Can the case access adequate supplies and necessities?